jamessantiago/jamescms/ScratchNotes.md

 * HTML5 all over the place

 * figure out the mvc 4 changes and incorporate some better view management than santiavodevelopment had

+* Source control for posts and other content would be nice